near/docs/docs/tutorials/intro-to-rust.md

 ### Invoking

-We'll use `near-shell` to invoke methods on our smart contract.
+We'll use `near-cli` to invoke methods on our smart contract.

 Increment:
 ```bash